Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 What's your on-flight brawl cocktail?

-It's got bourbon in it.
+I reckon it's got bourbon in it.

 It's Long Island iced teas and espresso martinis,